 Color matters to mosquitoes

 - Mosquitoes pay close attention to color.
-Depending on the color, your clothes could be attracting them your direction.
+Depending on the color, your clothes could be attracting them in your direction.

 Mosquitoes are attracted to more than just color and blood type.